-These dates are distilled from 35 of years trial and error in my gardens, where my results have served to highlight best timings for best results.
+These dates are distilled from 36 years trial and error in my gardens, where my results have highlighted best timings for best results.

-Sow undercover broad beans, spinach, lettuce, peas for shoots, onion, salad onion, early brassicas (cabbage, calabrese, kohlrabi, cauliflower), radish, parsley, coriander, dill.
+Sow undercover broad beans, spinach, lettuce, peas for shoots, onion, salad onion, early brassicas (cabbage, calabrese, kohlrabi, cauliflower, turnips), radish, parsley, coriander, dill.
 With warmth aubergine, pepper, chilli – sow these by early March

 Sow outside broad beans, garlic if not already